nice-digital/engineering/development-reviews/development-reviews.md

 # Development reviews one-pager

+Development reviews are to:
+* reflect on your strengths and areas for improvement over the last 12 months
+* reflect on your ambitions
-Development reviews are intended to help establish career developmet plans for the next 12 month period.
+* plan your career development for the next 12 months

 ## Key differences
 Some key differences over past PDP/Appraisals you may have experienced at NICE: